 Welcome to the picturesque Village of Concord a quaint community which has embraced and promotes its small town status, values, and ideals.
-The type of community where neighbors assist one another, children play safely with little to no supervision, and doors are often left unlocked at all hours.
+A neighborly community where neighbors keep an eye on each other's children playing in our yards, assist one another with landscaping and home improvements, and has your spare key when you lock yourself out of your house.
 Concord is a small village filled with turn of the century homes (much of which are on the National Historic Registry) adorned with Victorian architectural features and well kept landscaped yards our residents take pride in.
 A downtown business district of two story red brick buildings from the Victorian era is home to prosperous businesses and small town urban living in the second stories.
 The Village of Concord is the quintessential bedroom community within an hour drive proximity to the large urban centers of Ann Arbor, Battle Creek, Jackson, Kalamazoo, and Lansing.

 The Village of Concord is a recreation friendly community who through sensible utilization of public, private, and grant funding has built a substantial parks and recreation network which highlight the vast natural resources located in and around our community:

 Located on the banks of the Kalamazoo River, what once served as a hub of economic activity now serves as a source for water recreation for our residents.
 Water recreation opportunities in Concord include a boat launch at Concord’s Mill Pond Park and Paddock Lake and a canoe/kayak launch into the Kalamazoo River at Spring Street.
 Our section of the Kalamazoo River is home to some of the best small mouth bass fishing in the State of Michigan with near State record catches being caught regularly.
 Our nearby neighboring communities are abounding with water recreation opportunities as well our residents find enjoyable and useful.